-- 301. PRINCIPLES OF EDUCATION Three hours A study of the aim of education and of the various underlying problems. - 314.
-PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS Three hours The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
+- 301. PRINCIPLES OF EDUCATION

+A study of the aim of education and of the various underlying problems. - 314.
+PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS

+The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
 The teaching technique in each of the types of subjects in the curriculum is analyzed. - 315.
-PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS Three hours Principles governing the directing of learning of children in the elementary school will be taken up. - 317.
-PRINCIPLES OF KINDERGARTEN-PRIMARY GRADES TEACHING Two or three hours The course includes a brief history of past and present trends in kindergarten work; the capital of the child in these grades; the content of the curriculum for grades one, two, and three; and observations in actual classroom situations.
+PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS

+Principles governing the directing of learning of children in the elementary school will be taken up. - 317.
+PRINCIPLES OF KINDERGARTEN-PRIMARY GRADES TEACHING The course includes a brief history of past and present trends in kindergarten work; the capital of the child in these grades; the content of the curriculum for grades one, two, and three; and observations in actual classroom situations.